 Of course, if you wear your glasses every day and want to make sure your headshot represents how you look at work, you should wear them.
 But if you don’t typically wear glasses, avoid them in your headshot as well to prevent any funny-looking reflections in your pictures.

-6. Make sure your clothes are ironed out.
+6. Make sure your clothes are ironed.

 Wrinkles do show in pictures, and unless you specifically ask your photographer to edit them out, you may receive photos back with wrinkles in your clothes.
-It’s better to be safe than sorry, so for the best odds, iron out your shirt before your shoot.
+It’s better to be safe than sorry, so for the best odds, iron your shirt before your shoot.

 7. Steer clear of clothes with logos.